ilrg/ilrg.github.io/Pages/OCC/Parcel_Cleanup.md

 ![OCCThree](OCCAssets/OCCThree.png)

 ### Add Relation to Project
-- This relation will be used later to configure the attribute tables in the certificates
+- This relation will be used later to configure the attribute tables in the certificates.
 - Go to 'Project' > 'Project Properties' and then click on the 'Relations' tab.
-Then click on 'Add Relation'
+Then click on 'Add Relation'.

 ![CertificateThirteen](CertificateProduction/CertificateAssets/CertificateThirteen.png)
 - Configure the relation as follows: